logdna/logdna-agent-v2/docs/README.md

  * redact parts of a log line (with `LOGDNA_REDACT_REGEX`)
  * preclude entire log files from being monitored `(LOGDNA_EXCLUSION_REGEX_RULES)`

-To access our library of common regex patterns, refer to [our regex library documentation](REGEX.md).
+To access our library of common regex patterns refer to [our regex library documentation](REGEX.md).

 Notes:
    * Exclusion rules overwrite inclusion rules.
 That is, for a line to be ingested, it should match all inclusion rules (if any) and **not match** any exclusion rule.